caiolang/tetris-3d/README.md

 Uses GLUT and has VS Code `tasks.json` configurations.

-Works on MacOS.
+Works on MacOS and Linux.
-Linux to be implemented.

 ## To-do

+* Change cubes[] to be a vector of Cube, and not int.
 * Implement classes and game logic
-* Configure `tasks.json` to run on Linux
-* ...
+*

 ## Instructions